 Audio file type:

-Here are default streaming platform settings, including OBS:
+Here are the default streaming platform settings, including OBS:

 - Sampling frequency: 44.1 kHz

 Additionally, Broadcasters can only reply to comments using Live Producer.
 You can’t implement things like Live Rooms, comment pinning, shopping, Fundraisers, or live Q&A in Live Producer because those features aren’t supported by the software.

 As per the company, Live Producer does not currently allow moderating.
 Instagram claims that you can access your finished broadcast from the Live Archive and share and save it.